In this article, we have described the 10 usability heuristics that can cater to the needs of the users. Have a look at them and their application:

 Flexibility and efficiency of use accelerators

 This heuristic promotes the needs of all levels of usability experiences.
-Generally, these accelerators are made invisible and unseen by the users; however, they can be very advantageous in providing best usability experience to different users operating on a single platform.
-It further improves the communication and provides intuitive experience to the users who are accessing the platform for the first time.
+Generally, these accelerators are made invisible and unseen by the users; however, they can be very advantageous in providing the best usability experience to different users operating on a single platform.
+It further improves communication and provides an intuitive experience to the users who are accessing the platform for the first time.

 Aesthetic and minimalist design

-Minimalist is always a trend but it is mainly about consisting of limited information that is relevant for the user.
-It facilitated a list of UX trend predictions and minimalist aesthetic is in use since times.
+Minimalist is always a trend but it is mainly about consisting of the limited information that is relevant for the user.
+It facilitated a list of UX trend predictions and minimalist aesthetic is in use since time.
 They were brought with time sites like GeoCities and Angelfire and are popular.
 Now this heuristic is redesigned to fulfill the special requirements of the users.
 So only important information can be made easily visible to the users and they don’t have to go through everything mentioned on the platform.